-The Community Medicine specialists have several career options, for example:
+The Community Medicine specialists have several career options, such as:

-- The practice of public health at a local, regional, national or international level;
+Practice of public health at a local, regional, national or international level

-- One year internship with six months in Medicine and allied and six months in Surgery and allied disciplines
+One year internship with six months in Medicine and allied disciplines and six months in Surgery and allied disciplines

-- FCPS Part I in Community Medicine or Medicine and allied is preferred (residents have to clear their Part I within first year of the residency programme)
+FCPS Part I in Community Medicine is preferred (residents have to clear their Part I within first year of the residency programme)

-Promising candidates are invited to take Aga Khan University's residency admission test conducted by the Department of Community Health Sciences, evaluating mathematics, English language and basic clinical skills.
+Promising candidates are invited to take AKU's residency admission test, evaluating mathematics, English language and basic clinical skills.

-The final selection is based on the test scores as well as interviews with the faculty in the Department of Community Health Sciences.
+The final selection is based on the test scores as well as performance in interviews.